September 11, 2019

 To celebrate the International Year of the Periodic Table, Tech students, faculty, and staff talk about their favorite elements.
-For June, we have Benjamin Breer, a physics major who just completed his first year at Georgia Tech.
+For September, we have Hui Zhu, from the School of Chemistry and Biochemistry.

 When it rains, it pours.
 That’s how it felt last month when email after email from School of Psychology Acting Chair Mark Wheeler arrived in various inboxes, sharing the joyful news of a new award.
 The announcement of a $334,000 grant to Dobromir Rahnev in May has been succeeded by seven other research awards to eight faculty members.

 September 3, 2019

 Susan Lozier began her service as the new Dean and Betsy Middleton and John Clark Sutherland Chair of the College of Sciences on September 1.
 Lozier’s path to Georgia Tech is marked by excellence in research, education, and leadership, as well as the integration of scientific disciplines and a passion for mentoring.
 As dean, she will bring her vast experience to bear in addressing the needs of the College as she leads it to the next levels of achievement.

 Television shows like “CSI” and “Law and Order” have popularized crime investigations.
 For dramatic reasons, popular-culture portrayals of forensic analysis may not always be accurate.
 We spoke with three Georgia Tech alumni now working at the Georgia Bureau of Investigation (GBI) to get a real-world sense of working in a crime lab.

 August 29, 2019